 4. Mount Cook Road

-Hugging the side of brilliantly turquoise Lake Pukaki, the road to Mount Cook is astoundingly beautiful.
+Hugging the side of brilliantly turquoise Lake Pukaki, the road to Mount Cook is astoundingly beautiful and is definitely one of the most scenic roads in New Zealand.
 The highway follows the lake all the way up the Tasman Valley, eventually ending at Mount Cook Village, the ideal base for exploring this stunning national park.
 On a clear day, you’ll see Aoraki / Mt Cook (Australasia’s tallest mountain at 3,764 m) standing imposingly at the end of the road (unfortunately it was obscured by clouds on our journey).
 There’s a great lookout about halfway down the lake which offers magnificent views of the impossibly blue lake framed by jagged, snow-capped peaks.

 5. Arthur’s Pass